 Durable eucalypts in Hawke's Bay: information for growers

-NZDFI believes parts of Hawke's Bay Region are ideally suited for growing durable eucalypts and developing associated regional hardwood industries.
+Parts of Hawke's Bay Region are ideally suited for growing durable eucalypts and developing associated regional hardwood industries.
 With it's frequent very hot, dry summers, and large areas of erodible soil types, Hawke's Bay presents a huge opportunity for NZDFI's robust, drought-tolerant species as part of a mixed, diversified pastoral land-use and forestry industry.
+Growers are now actively establishing durable eucalypts in the region.

 A wood-supply catchment approach

-While the Hawke's Bay has many areas well-suited to growing durable eucalypts, our initial vision is for a sustainable hardwood industry centred on a small-to-medium processing operation in Wairoa.
+While the Hawke's Bay has many areas well-suited to growing durable eucalypts, one good option is for a sustainable hardwood industry centred on a small-to-medium processing operation in Wairoa.
 The operation could be located on industrial land to the north of the river, where there is an existing sawmill.

 For an economically viable, sustainable processing operation, an estimated 5,000 hectares of durable eucalypts will need to be planted over the next 30 years, to generate an average annual harvest of 50,000 tonnes of resource for the mill*.
 This equates to around 170 ha/year of new planting for 30 years.